Kehbuma15/Kehbuma15/README.md

 - 👋 Hi, I’m @Kehbuma15
-- 👀 I’m interested in coding
+- 👀 I’m a Software Engineer
-- 🌱 I’m currently learning C programming
+- I'm passionate about building web apps
+- I am into React js, node js, express
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...